Dancaboosemc/Connect4/README.md

 # Spotify Playlist WebApp
-Austin Maldonado, Max Murray, Israel Carcamo, Daniel McPherson<br />
+Austin Maldonado, Max Murray, Israel Carcamo, Daniel McPherson

-We are creating a Spotify webapp that will create playslists for listeners of songs they haven't heard before based on their listening history.<br />
+We are creating a Spotify webapp that will create playslists for listeners of songs they haven't heard before based on their listening history.

-Audience is spotify users who aren't always happy with the spotify created playlists.<br />
+Audience is spotify users who aren't always happy with the spotify created playlists.

-We are doing this becauuse the provided playlist creator on spotify has some flaws that could be improved upon.<br />
+We are doing this becauuse the provided playlist creator on spotify has some flaws that could be improved upon.

 ## Table of contents